Automattic/jetpack/docs/partners/rest-api/README.md

-# REST API Endpoint Documentation
+# Partners REST API Endpoint Documentation

 An alternative to using the `bin/partner-provision.sh` and `bin/partner_cancel.sh` scripts is to use our REST API directly.
-This file will document all applicable endpoints.

 # Getting a Jetpack Partner access token